palette-software/palette-updater/README.md

 The log file of the Manager component is located at `Logs\manager.log`.

-# How do I set up Palette Updater
+# How do I set up Palette Updater?
 At the moment Palette Auto Updater is *bundled with* the [Palette Insight Agent] install package.
 This means that [Palette Insight Agent] and Watchdog uses the same `Config\Config.yml` file.
 There is no point in deploying Palette Updater without [Palette Insight Agent].

 ## Contribution